 Renowned for many generations, this classic marble has gone into the building of historical American landmarks.
 It comes from the hills of Georgia and is brilliant white.

-The thin, closely-packed and homogenous grain structure of this North American marble give superior strength and resistance, which explains why it has been used for more than a century in indoor and outdoor architectural projects.
+The thin, closely-packed and homogenous grain structure of this North American marble gives superior strength and resistance, which explains why it has been used for more than a century in indoor and outdoor architectural projects.

 Its white, gray and black veins create interesting surface movement.
 Pearl Grey comes from the same quarry as White Cherokee.